Cody Bellinger blasts game-ending HR, Dodgers beat Cubs 3-2

 REVERSAL UNREVERSED

-Cubs outfielder Jason Heyward thought he hit a tiebreaking homer in the seventh when his drive down the left-field line was initially ruled fair by third base umpire D.J.
-Reyburn.
-The umpires then reversed themselves after a group consultation, and video review didn’t reverse the reversal.
+Cubs outfielder Jason Heyward thought he hit a tiebreaking homer in the seventh inning when his drive down the left-field line was initially ruled fair.
+The umpires then reversed themselves after a group consultation, and a video review didn’t reverse the reversal.

-”I had doubts on the original call, so I wanted to get together with the crew,” Reyburn said. ”Based on the information they gave me, I wanted to change it.”

-Heyward still singled to center, reaching base in his seventh consecutive plate appearance.
+Heyward then singled to center, reaching base in his seventh consecutive plate appearance.

-”They got together and conversed, and I guess they overturned it, and at that point all we can do is trust in the video,” Cubs manager David Ross said.

 TRAINER’S ROOM

-Cubs: INF Nico Hoerner (left hamstring strain) will begin a rehab assignment Sunday with Triple-A Iowa.
+Cubs: INF Nico Hoerner (left hamstring strain) will begin a rehab assignment with Triple-A Iowa on Sunday. … Matt Duffy (back) has resumed baseball activities, and he threw a baseball Friday for the first time in a month.
+The utilityman has been out since May 22.

 Dodgers: Yoshi Tsutsugo (right calf strain) will get at least another week at Triple-A Oklahoma City before he is re-evaluated.